Gavin867/01-code-refactor/README.md

  * Comments have been added in original-style.css to identifiy and discuss inefficiencies in the code

-The root of the **code-refactor** repository contains the refacted code (via the refactored-index.html and refactored-style.css files) which have minor semantic, content, and css changes from the original for better accessibility and cleanliness.
+The **index.html** and **style.css** files in the root of this directory contain the refacted code which have minor semantic, content, and css changes from the original for better accessibility and cleanliness.
 These changes include the following:

 * Replacement of the 'div' tags with appropriate semantic tags
 * Use of alt="" to provide descriptions of images